Canajoharie, New York: History

 Beech-Nut, the baby food producer, was founded in Canajoharie in 1890 during the period of early industrialization in the river valley.
 It served as the largest employer in the town for more than a century.
-In March 2011, the Beech-Nut factory moved out of Canajoharie, relocating to a new factory in the nearby town of Florida, near Amsterdam on the south side of the river, still in Montgomery County.
+In March 2011, the Beech-Nut factory moved out of Canajoharie, relocating to a new factory in the nearby town of Florida, still in Montgomery County.